-The most famous city in Ireland is probably Dublin and for a good reason.
+Spending a weekend in Dublin is at the top of many travelers’ bucket lists.
+It is, after all, the most famous city in Ireland and for a good reason.
 It’s a very walkable city, with many attractions being near to each other.

 You’ll quickly get oriented with the city and love exploring all the history it has, from castles to cemeteries.
 Taking a weekend in Dublin is the perfect way to experience the city.